florisvanvugt/sensoryshift/readme.md

 In the schedule file, there are various columns:
    * `target.direction`: the physical angle at which the target is displayed (not affected by any rotation)
    * `mov.direction`: the physical angle at which the subject hand will be moved (again, not affected by rotation)
-   * `cursor.rotation`: the angle by which the visual cursor is rotated (where 0 rotation means the cursor follows the physical hand position).
+   * `cursor.rotation`: the angle by which the visual cursor is rotated (where 0 rotation means the cursor follows the physical hand position). set this to `NA` if you want there to be no cursor.
    * `force.field`: only meaningful for active trials, the possible values are `none`=null field, `curl`=curl force field, `channel`=force channel trial.

 To do visual no-feedback trials, simply set the `cursor.rotation` field to NA.